Kabo Reform: Third reforms

 Spurred greatly by the assassination of the queen and subsequent unrest, the government, then led by a new progressive cabinet headed by Kim Hong-jip and Yu Kil-chun, carried out reforms from October 1895 to February 1896.
 A special reform body, Gunguk Gimucheo (군국기무처, Deliberative Council), was created to establish rules.
 Their policies resulted in the official discarding of the lunar calendar in favor of the modern Gregorian solar calendar, the official designation of regnal years independent of the Chinese tradition, the creation of a postal service, the introduction of primary schools and a new educational system and the renewal of the military system.

 The most controversial reform at this time was the proclamation of the "Short Hair Act" (Korean: 단발령; Hanja: 斷髮令), i.e. cutting off the traditional Korean male sangtu and reformation of traditional attire.
 It triggered many protests among the people, most notably the conservative scholars, who were already disillusioned by the pro-Japanese cabinet.
 They had created the Righteous Army and had actively protested nationwide, escalating after the assassination of Queen Myeongseong in 1895.
 After King Gojong and the Crown Prince fled for refuge to the Russian legation in 1896, this opposition resulted in the murders of Kim Hong-jip and other cabinet members, and the reformations came to an end.

-Main provisions of the Gabo Reform
+Main provisions of the Kabo Reform

-The Gabo Reform was similar to the Meiji Restoration in Japan and produced the following sweeping changes and declarations:
+The Kabo Reform was similar to the Meiji Restoration in Japan and produced the following sweeping changes and declarations: